SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Introduction

 Large language models (LLMs) have achieved remarkable progress in automating software engineering (SE) tasks, including code generation~\cite{wei2023magicoder, chen2021evaluating, wang2023codet5+, li2022competition, zhuo2024bigcodebench, bui2023codetf, manh2023vault, to2023functional}, bug fixing~\cite{jimenez2023swe, xia2024agentless}, and test synthesis~\cite{chen2022codet, wang2024testeval, jain2024testgeneval}.
 These advancements have facilitated the emergence of AI-powered coding agents capable of assisting or automating key aspects of the software development lifecycle~\cite{zhang2023survey, fan2023large, gao2025current, he2025llm}.

-Building on these capabilities, multi-agent systems, where specialized agents collaborate on subtasks such as repository navigation, bug localization, patch generation, and verification, have evolved rapidly to address long-horizon challenges in SE, outpacing single-agent architectures in scalability and performance as of 2025.
-Recent agent-based frameworks~\cite{yang2024swe,wang2024openhands,phan2024hyperagent,nguyen2025agilecoder} exemplify this trend, enabling autonomous handling of complex workflows in real-world repositories.
-According to~\citep{dora2025ai}, industry adoption underscores this momentum: over 90\% of engineering teams now integrate generative AI into SE practices, a sharp rise from 61\% in 2024, driven by the need for efficient tools in maintaining vast legacy systems.
+Building on these capabilities, multi-agent systems have rapidly emerged to address long-horizon challenges in software engineering.
+By coordinating specialized agents for navigation, localization, patching, and verification, these frameworks improve scalability and performance over single-agent architectures.
+Recent systems~\cite{yang2024swe,wang2024openhands,phan2024hyperagent,nguyen2025agilecoder} illustrate this shift in real-world repositories.
+Industry adoption reflects this momentum: over 90\% of engineering teams now integrate generative AI into SE workflows, up from 61\% in 2024~\citep{dora2025ai}.

 To evaluate these agents rigorously, benchmarks have become essential.
-Early efforts like HumanEval~\cite{humaneval} focused on function-level code completion~\cite{chen2021evaluating}, while SWE-Bench~\cite{jimenez2023swe} marked a shift by curating real-world GitHub issues, tasking agents with generating verifiable patches for isolated problems~\cite{jimenez2023swe}.
-SWE-Bench has gained prominence as a de facto standard for assessing multi-agent capabilities in practical coding scenarios.
+Early efforts like HumanEval~\cite{humaneval} focused on function-level code completion~\cite{chen2021evaluating}, while SWE-Bench~\cite{jimenez2023swe} curated real-world GitHub issues requiring verifiable patches for isolated problems~\cite{jimenez2023swe}.
+SWE-Bench is now a de facto standard for assessing multi-agent capabilities in practical coding scenarios.

-However, as state-of-the-art (SOTA) models and agents advance~\citep{jimenez2024swebench}, achieving scores up to 75\% on variants like SWE-Bench-Verified (e.g., GPT-5~\citep{openai_gpt5}) and around 40\% on the full leaderboard (e.g., OpenCSG Starship at 39.67\%), the benchmark is showing signs of saturation, with diminishing marginal gains on isolated tasks.
-This progress, while impressive, masks deeper limitations: SWE-Bench primarily addresses discrete issue resolution, failing to capture the core intricacy of software development, which is the continuous evolution of existing systems in response to high-level requirements~\cite{kaur2015review, singh2019analysis}.
-In reality, up to 80\% of software engineering efforts involve maintaining and evolving legacy codebases rather than building new ones from scratch, entailing iterative modifications across interdependent modules, versions, and specifications~\cite{kaur2015review, singh2019analysis}.
+While recent models reach around 75\% on SWE-Bench-Verified (e.g., \texttt{GPT-5.2}~\citep{openai_gpt52_2025}) and around 40\% on the full leaderboard (e.g., OpenCSG Starship at 39.67\%~\citep{jimenez2024swebench}), the benchmark shows signs of saturation on isolated tasks.
+More importantly, SWE-Bench focuses on discrete issue resolution and does not capture the core SE challenge: continuous evolution of existing systems~\citep{kaur2015review, singh2019analysis}.
+In practice, up to 80\% of effort is spent maintaining and evolving legacy code, requiring coordinated changes across modules, versions, and specifications~\citep{kaur2015review, singh2019analysis}.

-This gap between benchmark tasks and real-world evolution scenarios motivates our central research question:
+This gap between benchmark tasks and real-world evolution scenarios motivates our central research question: \textit{Given an existing codebase, can multi-agent LLM systems autonomously evolve the system in response to dynamic input requirements, demonstrating sustained planning, adaptability, and innovation across long-horizon tasks?}